jcocozza/cassidy-connector/strava/README.md

 The strava package provides a CLI tool for interacting with the strava API.
 Further, the package exposes methods that allow you to develop your own ways to interact with the strava API.
-If you like, you can also work directly with the swagger api call methods for less abstraction.
+If you like, you can also work directly with the swagger API call methods for less abstraction.

-For each of these interaction methods you can choose to use to work with the strava api through your own strava api app, or the one cassidy provides.

 ## CLI
 The CLI is a relatively easy way to get off the ground and test various things.